 - Make it conversational.
 People want to be talked to not at.
 Too many speakers give a Speech with a capital "S" or a Presentation with a capital "P." Performances like that sound stilted and artificial.
 Record yourself.
 Do you sound like Pinocchio before or after he went from wooden to human?

 - Tell stories.
 Who doesn't love a good story?
 Stories enchant people ("Once upon a time") because they're about people and their challenges.
 If you tend to speak hypothetically or with too many generalities, bring in stories so your talk AND your audience will come to life.
 Here are the 7 key components of successful presentations that will have you speaking like a champ.

 - Be vulnerable.
 Share something about yourself.
 Speakers often think they can't interject themselves into their talks.
 Yet audiences find it hard to relate to such speakers.
 Let them see the real you, because the chances are good that they'll like what they experience.

 - Give your audience an emotional gem.
 Sure, you're good on the information you want listeners to take away.
 But how do you want them to feel?
 Audiences won't remember the facts and figures you throw at them; but they'll remember their emotional response.
 Instead of turning on the fire hose of data, hand each listener an emotional jewel or two.

-Gary Genard is the founder of The Genard Method.
-Jeannie Lindheim is the author of Trusting the Moment: Unlocking Your Creativity and Imagination.
-(Satya House, 2011), which is available in our website store.
+Gary Genard is the founder of The Genard Method of performance-based public speaking training.
+Jeannie Lindheim is the author of Trusting the Moment: Unlocking Your Creativity and Imagination (Satya House, 2011), which is available in the store at www.genardmethod.com.